Skip to content

 ApprovalNamed accountable manager + security reviewer

-DurationTime-bounded with review date
+DurationTime-bounded with an explicit review date

-Compensating ControlDocumented technical/operational mitigation
+Compensating ControlDocumented technical or operational mitigation

 VisibilityIncluded in monthly governance reporting

-10) Common GCP baseline mistakes
+10) Common GCP baseline mistakes to avoid

-• Project sprawl without ownership conventions
+• Project sprawl without naming conventions or ownership assignment

-• Overuse of Owner-level access for convenience
+• Owner-level access granted for convenience and never scoped down

-• Missing log retention and pipeline validation
+• Missing log retention and no validation that log pipelines are actually working

-• Baseline documented once but not operationalized
+• Baseline documented once in a wiki and then never operationalized or revisited

-Anti-drift guardrails
+Anti-drift guardrails that actually help:

-• Monthly baseline conformance review
+• Monthly baseline conformance review with a fixed agenda and named participants

-• Change-control integration for IAM/network/storage changes
+• Change-control integration for IAM, network, and storage policy changes

-• Automated checks in CI/CD where possible
+• Automated compliance checks in CI/CD pipelines where infrastructure is code

 11) 30-day GCP hardening roadmap